Skip to Main Content

 When is a student card right for you?

-A student credit card works the exact way any typical credit card works, but it’s geared towards those enrolled in a higher education institution.
-While you don’t always have to be a full-time student to qualify for a student credit card, you do have to meet certain eligibility criteria set by the issuer.
+A student credit card works like any typical credit card, but it’s geared toward those enrolled in a higher education institution.
+While you don’t always have to be a full-time student to qualify for a student credit card, you do have to meet specific eligibility criteria set by the issuer.

 You can’t get approved for a standard card

-One major benefit to student credit cards is they’re typically easier to get than standard credit cards because the eligibility requirements of most student credit cards are a lot easier to meet.
+One significant benefit of student credit cards is that they’re typically easier to get than standard credit cards.
+The eligibility requirements of most student credit cards are much easier.

-For example, the minimum income requirements are normally lower, and there are several sources of income you can list apart from having a job.
-Standard cards also typically require those under the age of 21 to meet more stringent requirements, while student cards are generally easy for those who are 18 or older to apply for.
+For example, the minimum income requirements are usually lower, and you can often list several sources of income apart from having a job.
+Standard cards also typically require those under 21 to meet more stringent requirements, while student cards are generally easy for those 18 or older to apply for.

 Some credit card issuers and credit unions will also let you upgrade to a standard card after graduation, giving you access to a higher credit limit and the chance to build your credit score even more.